-As one of the early researchers addressing the phenomenon of apologies, sociologist Nicholas Tavuchis highlights the paradoxical nature of an apology: '...an apology, no matter how sincere or effective, does not and cannot undo what has been done.
-And yet, in a mysterious way and according to its own logic, this is precisely what it manages to do.'
-It is the moral rather than political agency of an apology that Tavuchis is most interested in, which must go beyond a mere state exercise of 'performative guilt.'
-Furthermore, '...an authentic apology cannot be delegated, consigned, exacted, or assumed by the principals, no less outsiders, without totally altering its meaning and vitiating its moral force.'
-The challenge then becomes to identify the conditions and requirements for generating a truly authentic apology.
-For Tavuchis, 'things become much more complicated' when one is offering an apology to 'members of highly solidarity groups and collectivities.'
-One must consider the political, cultural and social contexts of the group(s) being targeted for an apology.
+apology, no matter how sincere or effective, does not and cannot undo what has been done.
+And yet, in a mysterious way and according to its own logic, this is precisely what it manages to do.'7 It is the moral rather than political agency of an apology that Tavuchis is most interested in, which must go beyond a mere state exercise of 'performative guilt.'8 Furthermore, '...an authentic apology cannot be delegated, consigned, exacted, or assumed by the principals, no less outsiders, without totally altering its meaning and vitiating its moral force.'9 The challenge then becomes to identify the conditions and requirements for generating a truly authentic apology.
+For Tavuchis, 'things become much more complicated' when one is offering an apology to 'members of highly solidary groups and collectivities.'10 One must consider the political, cultural, and social contexts of the group(s) being targeted for an apology.

-Yet, while an apology may be inadequate as an indication of regret, '...forgiveness, while compelled by apology, may depend on it.'
+Yet, while an apology may be inadequate as an indication of regret, '... forgiveness, while compelled by apology, may depend on it.'
 Gibney and Roxstrom argue that a process of forgiveness often perpetuates the power imbalances that led to the violence in the first place, especially when the process is state-dominated: 'The powerful state not only decides if and when an apology will be given (or whether a near apology will be provided instead), but also the manner in which all this will be done.'
 This is especially the case when the state pursues a policy of affirmative rather than transformative repair.
 In affirmative repair, the primary problem to be addressed is conceived of as the wrongs and not the relationships that have given those wrongs their shape and allowed them to proceed.
-Woolford notes that in such repair it is often the case that '...a dominant group places assimilative pressures on a less powerful group,' thus eliminating even a semblance of justice from the reconciliation process.
+Woolford notes that, in such repair, it is often the case that '...a dominant group places assimilative pressures on a less powerful group,' thus eliminating even a semblance of justice from the reconciliation process.

-How can Indigenous peoples within a settler-colonial state address these historic and contemporary power imbalances and frame a discourse which confronts colonial injustices on their own terms?
-One answer might be to differentiate between authentic, quasi and non-apologies using specific criteria.
+How can indigenous peoples within a settler-colonial state address these historic and contemporary power imbalances and frame a discourse that confronts colonial injustices on their own terms?
+One answer might be to differentiate between authentic, quasi- and non-apologies using specific criteria.
 In his review of the apology literature, political scientist Matt James finds that an authentic political apology tends to have eight requirements: